Solving SDP Faster: A Robust IPM Framework and Efficient Implementation

-Since the input size of SDP is $m n^2$, ideally we would want an SDP algorithm that runs in $O(mn^2 + m^{\omega} + n^{\omega})$ time.
+Since the input size of SDP is $m n^2$, ideally we would want an SDP algorithm that runs in $O(mn^2 + m^{\omega} + n^{\omega})$ time, which is roughly the running time to solve linear systems\footnote{We note that a recent breakthrough result by Peng and Vempala \cite{pv21} showed that a sparse linear system can be solved faster than matrix multiplication.
+However, their algorithm essentially rely on the sparsity of the problems.
+And it is still widely believed that general linear system requires matrix multiplication time.}.
 The current best algorithms are still at least a $\sqrt{n}$ factor away from the optimal.